Francine DiCiano, President/CEO

 Jean started her United Way of Stanislaus County journey in 2018 as the Administrative Assistant for Focus on Prevention.
 Jean provides direct administrative support to the President and CEO of United Way of Stanislaus County, Francine DiCiano.
-As a member of United Way and Focus on Prevention backbone team, Jean works as organizational and administrative support for the county wide initiative.
+Now, Jean is leading the Build United program at United Way of Stanislaus County, read more about it here.

 Brad de la Cruz, Vice President of Marketing & Fund Development

 In 2019, Brad joined the United Way team as Vice President of Fund Development.
 He is responsible for championing United Way’s unique brand and long-standing relationships with campaign organizations, expanding funding partnerships, aligning investments, and leveraging resources to affect community impact objectives.
 Brad brings his experience as a strategic leader in fund development with organizations such as Sutter Health, Dignity Health, University of the Pacific, and Gallo Center for the Arts.